wguocan/how-to-setup-one-proj-per-git/README.md

 ## 7. Push changes in new local branch to remote
 	git push -u origin feature-1 : push local feature-1 to remote feature-1 which will be created
-	git branch -a : check if remotes/origin/feature-1 is created
+	git branch -a : check if remotes/origin/feature-1 is created?